A return to inflation sparked by coronavirus spending will confuse many who have never seen it: Don PIttis | CBC News

 QE may be hard for most people to grasp intuitively, although some of us will be familiar with the term from when the U.S. and Europe flooded markets with cash to prevent the 2008 credit crunch from spiralling into something worse.

-"It is the last best trick our governments have to save the good ship economy," economist Armine Yalnizyan once told Michael Enright on CBC Radio's Sunday Edition in a wonderful explanation of QE that stands the test of time.
+"It is the last best trick our governments have to save the good ship economy," economist Armine Yalnizyan once told Michael Enright on CBC Radio's Sunday Edition in an explanation of QE that stands the test of time.

 A flood of cash

-Governments around the world are borrowing from the future and running up deficits at levels not seen since the Second World War as they hand it out to businesses and ordinary people.
+Governments around the world are borrowing from the future and running up deficits at levels not seen since the Second World War as they hand out emergency aid to businesses and ordinary people.

-In the short term, with so many people out of work and whole industries in contraction, inflation is the last of our worries.
+In the short term, with so many people out of work and whole industries in contraction, inflation is the least of our worries.

 One of the reasons for all that government spending is to prevent the exact opposite of inflation — a spiral of deflation.
 Aggregate prices could fall because of the crash in demand as people stop buying, not just gas and plane rides and cars and houses, but the industrial inputs that go into their creation.